argymeg/MetaboCraft/README.md

 Reinitialises the user's view of the PiMPCraft world, including reloading the list of uploaded files

-* `/jsp buildMap`
+* `/jsp buildMap <compartment name (optional)>`

-Redraws the network map, without reloading everything (is this really useful any more?)
+Redraws the network map.
+If no compartment name is specified, it draws the entire network.

 * `/jsp buildPath <pathway name>`